 Call For Posters

 Participants are invited to present a poster introducing their research topic.
-The poster session will be held on Friday (August 30) between 17.00-18.00 at the workshop venue.
+The poster sessions will be held on Tuesday and Thursday (August 18 and 20) between 17.00-18.00 at the workshop venue.
+If you would like to participate in the poster session, you can indicate this during registration.